 Photo: Women’s Global Education Project

 The Simmons Center for Global Chicago creates strategic pathways for interaction and collaboration among nonprofit organizations in the global development sector.
-We foster connnections between these nonprofit groups and the wider international landscape in the greater Chicago region.
+We foster connections between these nonprofit groups and the wider international landscape in the greater Chicago region.

 Prioritizing and amplifying the work of international NGOs, we complement the work of peer organizations, enhancing the profile of Chicago as a global city.
 Naming the Center in honor of Adele Simmons is a fitting tribute to acknowledge and celebrate Adele’s commitment to the City of Chicago, the philanthropic and nonprofit sector, and the Global Chicago concept.